Deobandi fiqh: Fatwa collections

 Deobandi Fatwa literature comprises compilations of Islamic legal opinions (fatawa) issued by scholars of the Deobandi school of thought.
 These fatawa offer guidance on various aspects of Islamic law, including worship, transactions, marriage, inheritance, and other important issues.
 Among the most famous works of Deobandi Fatawa literature is Fatawa-e-Rashidiya, written by renowned scholar Rashid Ahmad Gangohi.
 This comprehensive collection of legal opinions covers a broad range of topics, including worship, marriage, trade, and inheritance, and is highly respected for its detailed and nuanced analysis of legal issues.
-Other notable works include Imdad-ul-Fatawa by Ashraf Ali Thanwi, Fatawa Mazahir Uloom by Khalil Ahmad Saharanpuri, Kifayat al-Mufti by Kifayatullah Dehlawi, and Fatawa Darul Uloom Deoband and Fatawa Imarat-e-Shariyah, both collections of legal opinions issued by scholars of prestigious Islamic institutions.
+Other notable works include Imdad al-Fatawa by Ashraf Ali Thanwi, Fatawa Mazahir Uloom by Khalil Ahmad Saharanpuri, Kifayat al-Mufti by Kifayatullah Dehlawi, and Fatawa Darul Uloom Deoband and Fatawa Imarat-e-Shariyah, both collections of legal opinions issued by scholars of prestigious Islamic institutions.

-Muhammad Shafi Deobandi authored Imdad-al-Muftiyyin and Jawahir al-Fiqh, both considered his most comprehensive works on the subject.
+Muhammad Shafi authored Imdad-al-Muftiyyin and Jawahir al-Fiqh, both considered his most comprehensive works on the subject.
 The former is a compilation of his fatwas on various topics, while the latter is a seven-volume collection of his detailed legal opinions.
 Fatawa Mahmoodiyah is a multi-volume work by Mahmood Hasan Gangohi, covering a wide range of topics related to Islamic law.
 Another notable work is Imdad al-Ahkam by Ashraf Ali Thanwi, which is considered an authoritative reference in the Deobandi school of thought.
-Muntakhabat-e-Nizam al-Fatawa is a collection of selected fatwas issued by Nizamuddin A'zami, and Ahsan al-Fatawa is a comprehensive collection of religious rulings compiled by Rashid Ahmed Ludhianvi.
+Muntakhabat-e-Nizam al-Fatawa is a collection of selected fatwas issued by Nizamuddin Azami, and Ahsan al-Fatawa is a comprehensive collection of religious rulings compiled by Rashid Ahmed Ludhianvi.